 Yes, there are similarities.

 No, they do not achieve the same result as what you can achieve with the Curve tool.
-Each has their strengths, none is better then the other.
+Each has its strengths, none is better than the other.

-Next you see the previous images with a low contrast and high contrast RGB curve.
+Next, you see the previous images with low contrast and high contrast RGB curve.

 This is what the low contrast RGB curve looks like:

 The High Dynamic Range tool is primarily a set of exposure sliders affecting the darkest/brightest end the most.
 I use them primarily to bring the endpoints of the Histogram within range.
 With Curve, you can control the slope of the entire range of tones from dark to bright.

 The Curve tool does not change the endpoints of the histogram like the Contrast and Highlight/Shadow sliders of the tools mentioned here.

 All images in this tutorial are adjusted with Curve presets from an extensive set of presets in the Webshop.
 Of all presets you can find there, the Curve presets are certainly one favorite.
 If there is one tool that deserves a big pile of presets, it is the Curve tool.